argoproj/argo-cd/docs/proposals/promotion-strategy.md

     * Is IaC-agnostic (supports Terraform, etc.)
     * Does not rely on the "rendered (hydrated) manifest" pattern, which has some drawbacks (no full manifest history)
     * No 1st-class Argo CD integration (they work together nicely, but it's not quite a fully-integrated experience)

+## TODO:

+- [ ] Define a new GitRepo API and design an adapter to the Argo CD repo secret standard
+- [ ] Document how Argo CD is meant to enable the PromotionStrategy controller to do its job
+- [ ] Write a proposal for the change preview feature
+- [ ] Describe how DORA metrics will work (do we need provenance of upstream changes, like app change -> image bump in manifest?)